Geek-MD/SmartHomeBot/README.md

 - [X] Added */adduser* command so admins can add users to the allowed users list. [`v0.8.0`](https://github.com/Geek-MD/SmartHomeBot/releases/tag/v0.8.0)
 - [X] Added */banuser* command so admins can remove users from the allowed users list, with the exception of bot owner. [`v0.8.0`](https://github.com/Geek-MD/SmartHomeBot/releases/tag/v0.8.0)
 - [X] Modifications to allowed users list are stored directly to ***config.json***. [`v0.8.0`](https://github.com/Geek-MD/SmartHomeBot/releases/tag/v0.8.0)
-- [ ] Add */makeadmin* command so admins can upgrade a user to admin list.
+- [X] Added */makeadmin* command so admins can upgrade a user to admin list. [`v1.0.0`](https://github.com/Geek-MD/SmartHomeBot/releases/tag/v1.0.0)
-- [ ] Add */revokeadmin* command so an admin can downgrade a user from admin to allowed user, with the exception of bot owner.
+- [X] Added */revokeadmin* command so an admin can downgrade a user from admin to allowed user, with the exception of bot owner. [`v1.0.0`](https://github.com/Geek-MD/SmartHomeBot/releases/tag/v1.0.0)
 - [ ] Add */status* command so admins can see a list of running Docker containers.
 - [ ] Add */restart* command so admins can restart a specific Docker container.
 - [ ] Add Ring functionality thanks to [python-ring-doorbell](https://github.com/tchellomello/python-ring-doorbell).